blckbx/lnd-hybrid-mode/README.md

 To prevent exposure of a node's real IP address connecting through VPN is an approach if anonymity is crucial.
 To achieve this, some preconditions must be checked and met:

 - ✅ VPN server or provider is able to forward ports.
-- ✅ VPN setup is able to split-tunnel processes (killswitch).
+- ✅ VPN setup is able to split-tunnel processes.
 - ✅ Home setup is able to forward specific ports (router/modem).
 - ✅ Home setup is able to allow incoming traffic (firewall).